mewu3/stage_m2/README.md

 # viroExplorer
-Pathogen virus have a important impact in human history: epidemic and pandemic could cause great social and economic loss.
-Therefor it seems to us it's important to be able to follow their activities.
+Pathogen viruses have an important impact in human history: epidemic and pandemic could cause great social and economic loss.
+Therefore it seems to us it is important to be able to follow their activities.

-This is a snakemake pipeline designed to construct oligonucleotide sequences for RT-PCR of study group.
+This is a snakemake pipeline designed to construct oligonucleotide sequences for RT-PCR of group of study.
 Users are invited to modify the config.yaml file to choose the adequate parameters and define path for needed files such as:
 * nucl_gb.accession2taxid (ftp://ftp.ncbi.nih.gov/pub/taxonomy/accession2taxid/)
-* ncbi_lineages_YYYY-MM-DD.csv (ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy, it's recommended to use https://github.com/zyxue/ncbitax2lin)
+* ncbi_lineages_YYYY-MM-DD.csv (ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy, it is recommended to install via https://github.com/zyxue/ncbitax2lin)
 * etc.